This page contains everything you need to know about applying for our Undergraduate Screen Acting course.

 - Contact details of a reference

-You will need our Institution Code, which is M73, and the Course Code which is W410.
+- You will need our Institution Code, which is M73, and the Course Code which is W410

-All application documents must be scanned and emailed to firstname.lastname@example.org.
+If downloading and sending an application, all application documents must be scanned and emailed to firstname.lastname@example.org.
 Additional materials in support of an application should be sent by recorded or couriered delivery to the school, with applicant contact details.